diesimo-ai/self-driving-car-projects/p3-self-driving-vehicle-control/readme.md

 <img src="./doc/controller-output.png" width="800" style="border:0px solid #FFFFFF; padding:1px; margin:1px">

-The controller sends the throttle and brake commands from the longitudinal control and steering angle commands from your lateral control.
+The controller sends the throttle and brake commands from the `longitudinal control` and steering angle commands from the `lateral control`.

 ## Contributing